bocoup/learn-ssh/instructor/overview.md

 ansible-playbook -i inventory/ec2.py -u ubuntu --private-key <PATH_TO_ADMIN_KEY> create_workshop_user.yml
 ```

-## asymmetric-cryptography

-The instructor will explain asymmetric cryptography.

 ## ssh-basics

 The exercise folder contains a private key which can be used to connect to